Skip to Main Content

 Symptoms of sickle cell disease

-Sickle cell disease is a group of blood disorders that affect hemoglobin.
+Sickle cell disease is caused by a gene change (mutation) that affects hemoglobin.
 Hemoglobin is the protein in red blood cells that carries oxygen through the body.

-Sickle cell disease is more common in people who have ancestors from:
+Sickle cell disease is more common in people who come from and have ancestors from:

 • Sub-Saharan Africa